routingblog/arbitration/content/docs/problems.md

 - The share of workers subject to mandatory arbitration exceedss 55 percent is growing.
 Among companies with 1,000 or more employees, 65 percent have mandatory arbitration procedures.
 30 percent also include class action waivers in their procedures [^colvin1]

+- The sources of data available to study arbitral behavior may end up painting a rosier picture of labor arbitration than is warranted.
+More accurate empirical data is limited. [^labourlawless1]

 # Class Actions

 - Arbitration provisions regularly include class action waivers, and since there is a cost to arbitration, bringing a single claim can be detrimental. [^realright1]